 Oil extraction has turned this frozen area into a hotspot for American and Russian forces.
 Use the destructible fuel tanks and silos to your advantage to create permanent fires and debris fields

 A giant wall divides the two radically different man-made agricultural areas.
 Try to breakthrough the massive gates located within the wall to secure the access points

 And that’s all there is to know about Battlefield 2042 right now.
-You can pre-order Battlefield 2042 from the Humble Store to gain access to the open beta.
 Can you run it?
 Check our best guess at the Battlefield 2042 system requirements.